Henrik Stenson: PGA Tour

 Being plagued by elbow injury during the 2018 season, Stenson underwent a minor procedure on his elbow, causing him to miss WGC-HSBC Champions.
 In 2018, he managed to lead the PGA Tour in both driving accuracy and greens in regulation.
 It was for the first time someone has led the PGA Tour in both these stats since Calvin Peete did it for three straight seasons in 1981, 1982 and 1983.

 In December 2019, Stenson won the Hero World Challenge by one stroke over Jon Rahm.
 It was his first tournament win in more than two years.

-On 15 March, Stenson was announced as the 2023 European Ryder Cup captain.
-In June, he finished tied-second and tied best male player at the Volvo Car Scandinavian Mixed, a mixed tournament with men and women playing from different tees, nine strokes behind winner Linn Grant, who became the first female winner on the European Tour.
+In June, 2022, he finished tied-second and tied best male player at the Volvo Car Scandinavian Mixed, a mixed tournament, co-sanctioned by the European Tour and Ladies European Tour, at Halmstad GC, Sweden, with men and women playing from different tees, nine strokes behind winner Linn Grant, who became the first female winner on the European Tour.
+The tournament was hosted by Stenson and Annika Sörenstam.

-LIV Golf Series
+Removed from Ryder Cup captaincy

+On 15 March, 2022, Stenson was announced as the 2023 European Ryder Cup captain.
 In July, it was confirmed that Stenson had been removed from his position as European Ryder Cup captain, due to his imminent signing with LIV Golf.
+Stenson would have been the first Swedish Ryder Cup captain and became the first appointed captain removed from his position before entering the match.

+LIV Golf

-In his first appearance in the LIV Golf Invitational Series at Bedminster he won by two strokes from Dustin Johnson and Matthew Wolff.
+In his first appearance in the LIV Golf Invitational Series at Bedminster in July 2022, Stenson won by two strokes from Dustin Johnson and Matthew Wolff.

 On 22 September 2022, the Swedish Golf Federation announced it was ending its partnership with Henrik Stenson, because of his relations with LIV Golf.

-In May, it was announced that Stenson had resigned his membership of the European Tour, having been subject to multiple fines and suspension from the tour for playing without a conflicting event release.
+In May, 2023, it was announced that Stenson had resigned his membership of the European Tour, having been subject to multiple fines and suspension from the tour for playing without a conflicting event release.

+Despite being a co-captain of team Majesticks GC, Stenson was forced to leave LIV Golf after finishing 49th on the 2025 LIV Golf League.
+He settled his fines to the European Tour, and made his first appearance at the 2026 Danish Golf Championship.

+Champions Tour

+Stenson turned 50 in 2026 and made his senior debut in the Senior PGA Championship at The Concession.
+He finished top-15 at the U.S. Senior Open and the 2026 Senior Open Championship at Gleneagles, Scotland.
+He joined the PGA Tour Champions in August, after his one-year LIV-related suspension lapsed, and was runner-up at the PURE Insurance Championship at Pebble Beach Golf Links, two strokes behind Zach Johnson.